 1. Utilize a list notebook.

 Often chaos ensues because we are trying to juggle too many things in our brains.
-We can’t focus on any one thing because we are trying to remember everything.
+We can’t focus on any one thing because we are trying to remember everything, apply bullet journaling shorthand to simplify your notes.
 It’s exhausting to say the least.

 Grab yourself a notebook and just start brain dumping all that needs to be done.
 Be very detailed with this list because the more steps you list out, the less you have to try and remember.
 It makes a huge difference to your mental clutter even if you aren’t able to get everything crossed off that list in one day.